Liam-BK/OTK.UI/Docs/XMLLayoutExamples.md

 - Tab: Represents a single tab inside a TabbedPanel.
 Contains its own layout rules and child UI elements.

+- ElementWidth: represents the width of all elements being modified by Horizontal or Flow layouts.

+- ElementHeight: represents the height of all elements being modified by all layout types except ConstraintLayout.

 # Component Examples

 ## BreadCrumb Example